Lofthouse of Fleetwood

 Lofthouse of Fleetwood Ltd. is a British family-owned company based in Fleetwood on the Lancashire coast.
+It was founded by James Lofthouse in 1865.
 It was headed by Tony Lofthouse until his death in 2018; he was the fourth generation of the Lofthouse family to head the company.
 The company's most famous product is the Fisherman's Friend menthol lozenge.

-Two-thirds of the company's shares were held by Doreen and Tony Lofthouse, and the remaining third by a family foundation and Doreen’s son Duncan Lofthouse.
-Doreen died in 2021, at the age of 91.
+The company's shares are held by a family foundation and Duncan Lofthouse.
+Doreen Lofthouse who led the company from 1963 died in 2021, at the age of 91.